 California institutions offer a treasure of personal stories that create the quilt of the state’s history.
 From blacklisted Hollywood writers and interned Japanese-Americans to women political activists and laborers in Southern California restaurants, oral histories of the prominent and the obscure tell the story of the state.

 With a grant from the State Library, Open California has begun a project to promote the extensive oral history resources available to educators, historians, students and – most importantly – the public.

 Open California also has begun producing video oral histories that that focus on individual stories in what we hope is a compelling format.
 We have also provided links to other existing resources for those who wish to learn more about the subjects of our profiles.

-The second is a three-part video of George Steffes, who served as Ronald Reagan’s legislative secretary when Reagan was governor of California.
+A three-part video of George Steffes, who served as Ronald Reagan’s legislative secretary when Reagan was governor of California.
 He was interviewed by Lou Cannon, author of authoritative biographies of Reagan as governor and president.

-The third is a one-part oral history with Richard Ratcliff, who worked as a lobbyist for four decades.
+A one-part oral history with Richard Ratcliff, who worked as a lobbyist for four decades.
 Ratcliff worked for many of those years as an independent advocate and established a reputation as one of the Capitol’s most thoughtful and effective lobbyists.

 We look forward to expanding this series of profiles, and making them available to a wide audience.